-The Skills and Education Group Awards Entry 3 Award and Certificate in Modern Foreign Languages have been developed to replace the previous Languages qualifications.
+The Skills and Education Group Awards Entry 3 Award in Modern Foreign Languages has been developed to replace the previous Languages qualifications.
 This redevelopment has been led by educational organisations delivering the courses and subject experts with vast experience in the field.